nealey/homepage/content/blog/2023/12-22-alpine-linux-homelab/index.md

 That's just 1.35%!

 I haven't checked,
-but I have a sneaking suspicion that base Ubuntu uses more RAM than that, with all the services it kicks up.
+but I suspect that base Ubuntu uses at least 108MB more RAM than base Alpine, due to the myriad daemons and services it launches.

 Podman